rclone/rclone/docs/content/docs.md

 Every option in rclone can have its default set by environment variable.

-To find the name of the environment variable, first take the long option name, strip the leading `--`, change `-` to `_`, make upper case and prepend `RCLONE_`.
+To find the name of the environment variable, first, take the long option name, strip the leading `--`, change `-` to `_`, make upper case and prepend `RCLONE_`.

-For example to always set `--stats 5s`, set the environment variable `RCLONE_STATS=5s`.
+For example, to always set `--stats 5s`, set the environment variable `RCLONE_STATS=5s`.
 If you set stats on the command line this will override the environment variable setting.